Rukai people: Patterns

-The patterns of the Rukai people's traditional dress include the sun, hundred pacer, snake, human head, human figure, string, pig, rhombus, and deer patterns, but the sun and the hundred pacer pattern are the most popular ones.
+The patterns of the Rukai people's traditional dress include the sun, hundred pacer, human head, human figure, string, pig, rhombus, and deer patterns, but the sun and the hundred pacer pattern are the most popular ones.
 The rhombus pattern, which Rukai people regard as the symbol of the hundred pacer, is usually made with satin stitch embroidery.
 The anise star pattern, signifying holiness, is usually made with cross-stitch embroidery.
 Two sun patterns, considered a sign of the aristocracy, are normally embroidered on the breast area of the nobles’ dresses.
 The snake, human head, and human figure patterns are usually made with patch embroidery.

 Headhunting

 According to a Rukai informant in Wutai, Pingtung, the Rukai themselves did not practise headhunting, meaning they would specifically hunt their enemies' heads.
 Rather, when an enemy intruded into their living space, they would cut off their enemy's head, and then return to their village, carrying the head with them.
 This was the law of the land.
 However, they would not enter the village with the head, but rather take it to a special, nearby place where they would perform a solemn prayer.
 The head belonged to their enemy, but human life was special and needed to be respected.
 Though, the act of taking a head in defense of your tribe meant you were brave.
 The idea the Rukai intentionally attacked their enemies to take their heads, and hence that they were headhunters, is an issue the informant felt needs to be addressed.